Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 Some system icons present animations when the app is closed and returned to the desktop.
 For example, the gallery icon shows the sun rising.

-If we pinch inward with our fingers, we access three options at the bottom: Wallpaper, Widgets, and Settings.
+If we pinch inwards with our fingers, we access three options at the bottom: Wallpaper, Widgets and Settings .

 Within Settings we can choose the transition effects, set a screen as default, modify the grid of the home screen (4 × 6 or 5 × 6) and activate a couple of options to fill gaps in uninstalled applications and lock the design of the home screen.